open-life-science/open-life-science.github.io/nebula/about.md

     <div class="container">
         <h2 class="section-title is-size-3 has-text-white">Registration is now open!</h2>
         <p class="has-text-white">
-        Our next offering will run on Tuesdays and Thursdays beginning <strong>October 22, 2024, until November 28, 2024</strong>.
+        Our next offering will run on Tuesdays and Thursdays beginning October 22, 2024, until November 28, 2024.
 Sessions are scheduled at 16:00 - 17:30 (UTC).</p>
         <p class="has-text-white">We look forward to having you on board for this exploration into open science!</p>
         <div class="buttons is-right">
             <a href="https://events.humanitix.com/ols-nebula" class="button is-primary">Register as a participant</a>